Lobster Corn Fritters

-This easy recipe for Lobster Corn Fritters with Tarragon Aioli is one of the tastiest ways to enjoy fresh lobster aside from just dunking it in butter!
-Lightly fried batter with big chunks of lobster and fresh sweet corn.
-The best summer appetizer ever!
+This recipe for Lobster Corn Fritters is one of the tastiest ways to enjoy fresh lobster aside from just dunking it in butter!
+They start with a light, crispy batter filled with big chunks of lobster and fresh sweet corn for the best summer appetizer!

 This post may contain affiliate links.